Utilizing anticoincidence veto in a search for gravitational-wave transients: Introduction

 In this work, we implement a veto technique to reduce the effect of noise transients in searches based on temporal \text{\textit{anticoincidence}}.
 We demonstrate the technique on a search for signals from compact binary mergers.
 The search relies on the principle of coincident detection, i.e., true astrophysical signals must be coincident in time (and the source properties) across multiple detectors.
 Conversely, the veto technique utilizes the fact that noise transients are generally non-coincident across any geographically separated detectors, and hence can be rejected or \textit{vetoed}.
 The search also makes use of the existing vetoing techniques, e.g., those that are based on signal-based consistency tests.
 The existing techniques generally distinguish signals from glitches at individual detectors based on their time-frequency evolution.
 The anticoincidence veto appropriately leverages the efficacy of such techniques.
 We show that it can benefit a search while properly accounting for the vetoed times.
 We describe the procedure in the search based on particle swarm optimization (PSO) algorithm, previously described in~\citep{pal2023swarm,Pal_2025,PhysRevD.111.104070}.
 The sensitivity of the search is investigated for the target parameter space(s) that are generally prone to the effect of noise transients, such as those for GW signals from BBHs.

 The general techniques used in the search are outlined as follows.
 The search relies on matched-filtering the data from the detectors~\citep{PhysRevD.44.3819}.
 It uses a template waveform that models the incoming GW signal, which is generated using the~\texttt{IMRPhenomXAS} model, computed directly in the frequency domain~\citep{PhysRevD.102.064001}.
 The power spectral density (PSD) computed from the detector data is used which is obtained following Welch's method~\citep{1161901}.
 A matched-filter results into a signal-to-noise ratio (SNR) timeseries per detector from which \textit{triggers} are generated by thresholding~\citep{usman2016pycbc}.
 The SNR is reweighted using the power \text{$\mathrm{\chi\textsuperscript{2}}$-veto}~\citep{allen2005chi}, followed by the sine-Gaussian veto applicable for short duration templates~\citep{Nitz_2018}.
 We select a duration of 30 days during the first half of the third observing run (O3a) of the Advanced LIGO~\citep{abbott2023open}.
 Simulated signals are injected into the data and the PSO search is used to recover the signals~\citep{pal2023swarm}.
-To estimate a statistical significance to a candidate \textit{event}, the time-sliding approach is used~\citep{wkas2009background}.
+To assign a statistical significance to a candidate \textit{event}, the time-sliding approach is used~\citep{wkas2009background}.
 The search background and other aspects of the search are investigated with and without using the anticoincidence veto introduced in this work.

 The article is organized into the following sections.
 Section~\ref{sec:sec1} describes the process used to set up the search.
-We generally skip the detailed description of the computational steps as they are reported elsewhere as mentioned earlier.
+We generally skip the detailed description of the computational steps since they are reported elsewhere as mentioned earlier.
 Section~\ref{sec:sec2} describes the implementation of the anticoincidence veto in the search.
-Comparisons of various aspects of the search with and without the veto are included.
-Section~\ref{sec:sec3} describes an assessment for the detection efficiency of the search using the injected signals.
+Comparisons of several aspects of the search with and without the veto are included.
+Section~\ref{sec:sec3} describes an assessment of the detection efficiency of the search using the injected signals.
 A few aspects of the search background involving higher-mass systems and higher rate of signal detection are discussed in the appendix sections.